19 electronics manufacturing process challenges and solution

 4. Price pressure

-Due to the high level of competition, there is also a lot of pressure setting selling prices in the consumer electronics industry.
+Due to the high level of competition, there is also a lot of pressure on setting selling prices in the consumer electronics industry.
 Companies are constantly under pressure to reduce prices, impacting margins and profitability.

 5. Access to raw materials